Green-Software-Foundation/if-docs/docs/developers/how-to-refine-plugins.md

 # How to make plugins production ready

 Our [How to build plugins](./how-to-build-plugins.md) guide covered the basics for how to construct an Impact Framework plugin.
 This guide will help you to refine your plugin to make it production-ready.
-These are best practice guidelines - if you intend to contribute your plugin to one of our repositories, following these guidelines will help your PR to get merged.
-Even if you are not aiming to have a plugin merged into one of our repositories, consistency with our norms is useful for debugging and maintaining and for making your plugin as useful as possible for other Impact Framework developers.
+These are best practice guidelines - if you intend to contribute to one of our repositories, following these guidelines will help your PR to get merged.
+Consistency with our norms is useful for debugging and maintaining and for making your plugin as useful as possible for other Impact Framework developers.

 ## 1. Naming conventions